kubosuke/cloud-run-static-outbound-ip/README.md

-# Static Outbound IP example for Cloud Run applications
+# Static Outbound IP example for Cloud Run applications (golang)

+me @kubosuke tweaked fork source repository for running `golang` app.

 This repository contains an example of a [Google Cloud Run][cr] application that runs an SSH tunnel through a GCE instance within the container to route outbound requests of the Cloud Run application through the static IP of the GCE instance.

-:warning: **Read the accompanying blog post as well:** https://ahmet.im/blog/cloud-run-static-ip/
+:warning: **Read the accompanying blog post of https://github.com/ahmetb as well:** https://ahmet.im/blog/cloud-run-static-ip/

 ## Before you begin